On Zhang's semipositive metrics: Formal and piecewise linear metrics

 \begin{definition} Let $V$ be a paracompact strictly $K$-analytic space with a line bundle $L$.
 A metric $\metr$ on $L$ is called {\it piecewise linear} if there is a ${\rm G}$-covering $(V_i)_{i \in I}$ and frames $s_i$ of $L$ over $V_i$ for every $i \in I$ such that $\|s_i\|=1$ on $V_i$.
 A function $\varphi \colon V\to \R$ is called a \emph{piecewise linear function} if it induces a piecewise linear metric on the trivial line bundle $\mathcal{O}_V$.
 Note that these are ${\rm G}$-local definitions (see \cite[Proposition 5.10]{GK2} for the argument).
 In particular, these properties are local with respect to the Berkovich topology. \end{definition}

-\begin{lem} Any given $\rm G$-covering of a connected paracompact strictly $K$-analytic space $V$ can be refined to an at most countable $\rm G$-covering $(W_i)_{i \in I}$ of finite type made by strictly $K$-affinoid domains $W_i$.
+\begin{lem} Any given $\rm G$-covering of a connected paracompact strictly $K$-analytic space $V$ can be refined to an at most countable $\rm G$-covering $(W_i)_{i \in I}$ of finite type {(see \ref{formal models})} made by strictly $K$-affinoid domains $W_i$.
 Moreover, there is always a second $\rm G$-covering $(U_i)_{i \in I}$ of finite type made by compact strictly $K$-analytic domains $U_i$ such that every $W_i$ is contained in the interior $U_i^\circ$ of $U_i$ with respect to the Berkovich topology. \end{lem}

 \begin{proof} By \cite[chap.
-1, \S 10, Th\'{e}or\`{e}me 5]{BouTop}, $V$ is countable at infinity.
-For the proof, we assume that $V$ is not compact (the compact case is similar and even easier).
-Since compact strictly $K$-analytic domains of $V$ form a basis of neighbourhoods of $V$, we deduce that there is a sequence $(T_j)_{j\in \N}$ of compact strictly $K$-analytic domains $T_j$ of $V$ such that $T_j\subset T_{j+1}^\circ$ for all $j\in \N$ and $V= \cup_{j\in \N} T_j$.
+1, \S 9, Th\'{e}or\`{e}me 5]{BouTop}, $V$ is countable at infinity.
+For the proof of the lemma, we assume that $V$ is not compact (the compact case is similar and even easier).
+Since compact strictly $K$-analytic domains of $V$ form a basis of neighborhoods of $V$, we deduce that there is a sequence $(T_j)_{j\in \N}$ of compact strictly $K$-analytic domains $T_j$ of $V$ such that $T_j\subset T_{j+1}^\circ$ for all $j\in \N$ and $V= \cup_{j\in \N} T_j$.